TV Series | TV-14 | | Action, Adventure, Drama

 If the humanoid Cylons are only distinguishable from humans by the fact that there were only six models of them, why aren't they considered to be human beings?
 After all, if they can mate successfully with human beings and have all of the same bodily functions, are they not human?

 Additionally, the equipment or biological changes that allow the Cylons to communicate with the robotic Cylons and their ships should be apparent if/when they are scanned.
 Yet no one during the entire run of series seems to have consider this.

-Opening title cards read for the second season: "The cylons were created by man.
-They evolved.
-They rebelled.
+Opening title cards read for the first season: "The Cylons Were Created by Man.
+They Rebelled.
+They Evolved.
+They Look and Feel Human.
+Some are programmed to think they are Human.
 There are many copies.
-And they have a plan."
+And they have a Plan."